Abhay-Cerberus/SteamGameDataScraping/README.md

 # SteamGameDataScraping
-This is a repo where the scraped data from steam api and gamalytics api (for sales estimate) is stored The Files only contain Data till january 2025
+This is a repo where the scraped data from steam api and gamalytics api (for sales estimate) is stored<br/>
+The Files only contain Data till january 2025
 ------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------